Non-Commutative Phase-Space Effects in Fermionic String Theory: Introduction

 \section{Introduction}

-The non-commutativity was first studied by Connes \cite{bib1}, which was considered as a relation between many connections in physics, and then in string theory \cite{witten,shahin1}. \\ One can also obtain non commutativity when we can consider a string interacting with an antisymmetric B-field or a N-S B Field \cite{shahin2,shahin3, witten1,bib2,bib3,bib4,bib5}.
+The non-commutativity was first studied by Connes \cite{bib1}, which was considered as a relation between many connections in physics, and then in string theory \cite{witten,shahin1}. \\ One can also obtain non commutativity when we can consider a string interacting with an antisymmetric B-field or a N-S B-field \cite{shahin2,shahin3, witten1,bib2,bib3,bib4,bib5,RevModPhys.73.977}.
 The main results are the fact that the equations of motion do not depend on the B-field while the Noether currents, the boundaries conditions and in particular, the momentum do.
-A great number of works \cite{bib6,bib7} have investigated the covariant quantization of this theory and shows that the coordinates extremities of the string are non-commutative and that the physical states are subject to the Virasoro conditions, which depend on the B-Field.\\ The B field dependence of the momentum makes difficult the definition of the light cone gauge.
+A great number of works \cite{shahin2,shahin3, witten1,bib2,bib3,bib4,bib5,RevModPhys.73.977,bib6,bib7} have investigated the covariant quantization of this theory and shows that the coordinates extremities of the string are non-commutative and that the physical states are subject to the Virasoro conditions, which depend on the B-field. {Throughout these works, the background antisymmetric field $B_{\mu\nu}$ is understood to have support only along the Neumann directions of the $D_p$-brane, $B_{ij}$ with $i,j = 0,\ldots,p$ labeling directions along the brane worldvolume, since only these components contribute to the open-string boundary variation and modify the effective worldvolume dynamics while mixed or Dirichlet components do not .
+As a result, the effect of the $B$-field is fully captured by an effective field strength $F_{ij}$, and the induced non-commutative structure arises solely on the D-brane worldvolume.\\} The B-field dependence of the momentum makes difficult the definition of the light cone gauge.
 This difficulty is resolved for the closed bosonic string \cite{bib8} when it wraps a compactified dimension on which we have the only non-zero component of the B-field.
-The periodicity conditions allow then the use of the light cone gauge.\\ Another way consist to consider a string propagating in a non-commutative space-time, ``See Refs.~\cite{bib11} and \cite{bib10}``.
+The periodicity conditions allow then the use of the light cone gauge.\\ Another way consist to consider a string propagating in a non-commutative worldsheet, Our motivation for investigating noncommutativity on the worldsheet stems from the fact that when the latter propagates in a noncommutative spacetime, it inherits this noncommutative structure and consequently becomes a two-dimensional noncommutative space \cite{Kamani_2002, KAMANI_2004, Kamanii_2002}.
 The commutation relations between the modes and the Virasoro algebra are modified.
-These modifications will affect the mass spectrum and the Lorentz invariance.\\ In this paper, we investigate a fermionic open string theory that moves in a non-commutative phase space.
-In section 2, the commutation relations for the string coordinates are postulated and the oscillator algebra are obtained.
-In section 3, we calculate the modified super-Virasoro algebra for both of the Ramond and Neuveu-Schwarz sectors.
-In section 4, we deduce the modified Lorentz algebra.
-In section 5, mass spectrum and the GSO projection are discussed.
-Finally we summary our results.\\
+These modifications will affect the mass spectrum and the Lorentz invariance.\\ It is important to emphasize that such a theory is inherently non-conformal and lacks Lorentz invariance.
+Nevertheless, it is worthwhile to investigate this framework in order to explore possible ways of addressing these issues by taking advantage of the existence of two independent noncommutativity parameters $\theta_{(m)}$ and $\gamma_{(m)}$ and examining potential relations between them.
+This is the principal motivation for introducing noncommutativity in the full phase space, rather than only between coordinate variables, to explore whether the Virasoro (and Lorentz) algebras can be restored or not, by imposing a consistent relation between the two deformation parameters, $\theta_{(m)}$ and $\gamma_{(m)}$.
+Our results show that the Virasoro algebra can indeed be recovered in a noncommutative phase space when the deformation is restricted to the center-of-mass variables.
+On the other hand, in order to restore the Lorentz algebra completely, one must return to an ordinary (commutative) phase space.\\